 Prior to the data release, combined survey results are analyzed for comparability.
 This analysis includes a detailed review of:

 - individual responses (especially for the largest organizations);

 - coherence with results from other surveys and studies related to digital technologies and Internet use, including previous iterations of the survey; and

 - information from other external sources (e.g. annual reports, news articles).

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 This methodology does not apply to this survey.

-The response rate at estimation was 75.0%.
+The response rate at the estimation phase was 77%.

 In addition to increasing variance, non-response can result in biased estimates if non-respondents have different characteristics from respondents.
 Non-response is addressed through survey design, respondent follow-up, reweighting, and verification and validation of microdata.
 Other indicators of quality such as the response rate are also provided.